 Standard III.
-The teacher promotes student learning by providing responsive instruction that
+The teacher promotes student learning by providing responsive instruction that makes use of effective communication techniques, instructional strategies that actively engage students in the learning process, and timely, high-quality feedback.

 Standard IV.
 The teacher fulfills professional roles and responsibilities and adheres to legal and ethical requirements of the profession.